Black Room: Reception

 Andrew Klein of Hyperallergic considered the game to offer new possibilities for game design into "uncharted territory", praising the game's twists in design and narrative, finding the writing "somber", "tender" and "able to balance the personal and impersonal, linear progressions and dream logic".

 Independent developer Bennett Foddy stated the game was "ambitious and larger than any other browser game I can remember playing", recognising its feminist, surrealist and darkly utopian themes.
 Describing the game as a "trove of mysteries and weird beauties", Clayton Purdom of The A.V.
 Club commended the game's "dreamy, gothic beauty", comparing it to the work of film director David Lynch.
 Observer described the game as "intellectually stimulating" and an "eerie, trancelike journey through increasingly menacing dreamscapes".
 Matt Stromberg of Contemporary Art Review LA praised the "hypnotic quality" of the soundtrack and its "fractured narrative", stating that the game encourages "exploration and meditation rather than competition" through its removal of masculine tropes and gameplay goals.
 Julie Fukunaga of The Stanford Daily considered Black Room "pushes the boundaries of what is considered a game", highlighting its "tremendous amount of detail" and social commentary, but found the gameplay could be "simple and perhaps cumbersome at times" and "confusing and overwhelming" to explore.

 Accolades

-Black Room received the Nuovo Award at the 2019 Independent Games Festival, and was nominated as a Honorable Mention for its Excellence in Design award.
+Black Room received the Nuovo Award at the 2019 Independent Games Festival, and was nominated as an Honorable Mention for its Excellence in Design award.